payneteasy/PaynetEasyReader/README.md

  * Miura M010
  * Miura M007

-Instructions
+Get Started
 ------------

 The PaynetEasyReader SDK includes header files and a single static library.
-We'll walk you through integration and usage.
+We'll walk you through the integration and the usage.

-### Sign up for

-* You'll need to contact to payneteasy.com for merchant login.

 ### Requirements

 *   Supports target deployment of iOS version 7.0+ and instruction set armv7+ (including 64-bit), x86_64, i386 (for emulator).

-### Setup
+### Add the SDK to your project

 Add to your Podfile
 ```